dominikcebula/system-design/location-based-business-search-service/README.md

 # Functional requirements

-* Ability to search for businesses based on keywords and selected location
+* User can search for businesses based on keywords and selected location
     * Location can be:
         * a city
         * a city with radius
         * a city district
         * a city district with radius
         * current user location with radius
+* User can see details on a selected business
 * Business owners can add, update, delete a business
 * Business changes made by business owners can appear in search results with a delay